swarmauri/swarmauri-sdk/combined/combined_core_standard.md

             raise TypeError("Input data must be a string or an instance of Message.")

         if input_data != "":
-            # Add the human message to the conversation
+            # we add the sender's name as the id so we can keep track of who said what in the conversation
             conversation.add_message(human_message, sender_id=self.name)

         # Retrieve the conversation history and predict a response